royemosby/roymosby.me/src/blog/stray-processes.md

 ---
-title: "Finding and stopping stray processes"
+title: "Finding and stopping stray server processes"
 date: 2021-08-28
 extract: "When running servers or services from the terminal, it is often nice to know how to shut them down manually in case things go wrong or you lose a terminal window."
-description: "Finding processes using the LSOF command"
+description: "Finding server processes using the LSOF command"
-social_preview: "/images/og/coin-stacks.jpg"
+social_preview: "/images/og/file-drawer.jpg.jpg"
 tags: ["command line", "troubleshooting"]
 ---